KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-08-10-interview.md

 ## Manage your Time

-It's way too easy to talk for 20 minutes and then realize you're almost out of time but you haven't even started the problem.
+It's way too common to talk for 20 minutes and then realize you're almost out of time but you haven't even started the problem.

 Keep an eye on time, and make sure you're hitting certain milestones.
 Exactly what those milestones are depends on the question and how much time you have, but a very rough timeline for an hour-long interview would be: